Palm Beach County, FL · Probate Cost

 Filing Fees and Court Costs in Palm Beach County

-• § 733.6171 follow their own tiered schedule, and the Palm Beach County Circuit Court, Probate Division in West Palm Beach must approve any fee requests that exceed the statutory amounts.
+• The Palm Beach County Circuit Court, Probate Division in West Palm Beach must approve any fees exceeding statutory amounts.

 Probate documents and estate paperwork on attorney desk in Palm Beach County, Florida